RobTillaart/AS5600/README.md

 the sensor from listening to signals on the I2C bus.

 Finally the sensor has an analogue output **OUT**.
-This output could be used to connect multiple sensors to different analog ports of the processor.
+This output could be used to connect multiple sensors to different analogue ports of the processor.

 **Warning**: If and how well this analog option works is not verified or tested.
 (TODO)